dave45678/Lesson15/IntroToSpringBoot/Lesson01.md

 By default, @RequestMapping maps to a GET request.

 ### What’s a template?
 A template is a blueprint for a dynamic page.
-This is a page that can change based on the user’s interaction with the application.
 A template is different from a static page because what you will see can change depending on the user who is logged in, and the data that the user requests.
 A template is what allows you to greet a user based on the time of day, or a name that he/she enters.
 A static page cannot do this, because it will always be the same.

-Templating engines (like Thymeleaf) are used to show data that is passed from the application, which may changed depending on the user’s interaction with the application.
-Thymeleaf templates have  expressions in it that accept contextual information at runtime -  when the application is running.
+Templating engines (like Thymeleaf) are used to show data that is passed from the application, which may change depending on the user’s interaction with the application.

 [Github Repository](https://github.com/ajhenley/SpringBoot_01)